 Notes: These are derived from the coefficient estimates of an earnings equation.
+Source: Own calculations based on Central Statistical Office data

 These results, together with those above, suggest that certificates are of particular importance for those in the public sector but that there is, on average, no shortage of certificate holders in the private sector.
 This is supported by the relatively large number of young people with certificates in the public sector.
 One factor explaining this is that many government employees may receive training which results in a certificate whilst working in a public sector job.
 For the wage employed, certificates make no difference to earnings compared to A-levels.
 Rather, the premium in the private sector is for those with diplomas, or university degrees.